 I was an intern, I was six months pregnant, and I was scared as hell to embark on our therapeutic journey; the three of us navigating their new life as a divorced couple with two small kids.
 The couple was seeking therapy in hopes to find a way to coParent.
 During their intake session, the tea-sipping ex-wife told me that her narcissistic husband ruined their marriage.
 He refuted her accusation by blaming her anxiety and nagging.
 Neither one of them mentioned their kids.
 I knew then; I was in for a wild ride.

 With my growing belly and their increasing resistance towards each other, our sessions looked something like the Eternal Sunshine of the Spotless Mind – where you’re not sure what you’re supposed to say or think … or feel or even understand.
-There was tons of blaming, tears, yelling and hurt.
+There were tons of blaming, tears, yelling and hurt.
 It was a mess.
 I was perplexed (and really uncomfortable carrying a nine-pound baby full term) and spent a lot of time in my supervisor’s office venting about their negativity.
 Why wasn’t I getting through to this ex-couple?

 There was something more, and I was missing it.
 My then supervisor stared at me hopelessly when it struck me like a lightning bolt (this is the beauty of being an intern people, the learning!).
 I went back to our intake session and recalled the ex, tea-sipping wife’s straightforward claim that her husband was a narcissist.
 What if that was my hint from the therapy gods above?
 Maybe there was something more significant than typical client resistance – maybe there were actual mental health issues present.